-Data Requested: Gallons of diesel consumed for each of the buses that make up the Colgate Cruiser bus service in FY 2013.
+Data Requested: Gallons of diesel consumed for each of the buses that make up the Colgate Cruiser bus service in FY 2014.

 Key Contact(s): The Birnie Bus terminal in Hamilton, NY (315-824-1260) provides the Cruiser data upon request.
-Although data was not obtained until visiting the bus terminal and asking for the data in person.
+We received a quick response after submitting a form through the Birnie Bus Website.